 National Needs Assessment for Infant and Toddler Food Allergy Curriculum for Pediatric Residents

 While the prevalence of infant and toddler food allergy is on the rise, there is a shortage of community physicians who are properly trained and comfortable to provide the most current standard of care.
 Michael Pistiner, MD, MMSC, FACAAI and his team will develop and implement an educational needs assessment to determine and characterize the need for a standard infant/toddler food allergy curriculum for pediatric residents at a national level.
 The assessment will specifically focus on gaps that lead to discomfort in the management of infant/toddler food allergy and anaphylaxis, lack of implementation of early peanut feeding guidelines, and ineffective co-management of infant/toddler food allergies alongside primary care physicians.
 In addition, the assessment will provide an opportunity for medical residents to learn more about the field of allergy and potential to pursue a career in the specialty.

-“The Allergists’ Foundation received 27 letters of inquiry in response to our call for proposals under the Community Grant Program, which made our job of selecting projects for funding very challenging,” said Todd Mahr, MD, FACAAI, the chair of the Foundation’s Grants Allocation Committee.
-“After a thorough review and deliberation, we were able to select six outstanding projects.
-We were very much impressed with the quality and creativity of the proposals we’ve received in this first round of our new grant program.
-We look forward to seeing more project ideas again in 2022.”
+“The Allergists’ Foundation has received a strong response to our call for proposals under the Community Grant Program, which makes our job of selecting projects for funding very challenging,” said Todd Mahr, MD, FACAAI, the chair of the Foundation’s Grants Allocation Committee.
+We are very much impressed with the quality and creativity of the proposals we’ve received so far and we look forward to seeing more project ideas with each new grant cycle.”